 How ADUs Affect Your TaxesMarch 30th, 2022

-Building an ADU is a large investment, but investing wisely can bring about great rewards.
-It is a well known fact that ADUs are incredibly flexible buildings.
-It is lesser known that this flexibility can benefit you in more ways than one.
-Building an ADU, though it may increase taxes, may also offer tax deductions and greater property value.
+It is a well known fact that ADUs are incredibly flexible buildings with the potential for a number of uses during their lifetime.
+This flexibility can benefit you in more ways than one.
+While building an ADU may increase taxes, it may also offer tax deductions along with greater property value.

-Throughout California, newly constructed ADU are assessed at market value as of the date of completion.
-Typically, assessors will use the cost of construction to value the new ADU.
-Often assessments value the improvements at “wholesale” costs, e.g. considerably owner than it actually cost to build the ADU.
+Throughout California, newly constructed ADUs are assessed at market value as of the date of completion.
+Typically in the San Diego area, assessors will use the cost of construction to value the new guest house.
+Often assessments value the improvements at “wholesale” costs, e.g. considerably lower than it actually cost to build the guest house.

-When will my ADU’s value be added on to my taxes?
+When will the value of the ADU be added on to my taxes?